M-RBR/M-RBR/README.md

-# 👋 Hoi, I'm Maxim
+# Hoi 👋 I'm Maxim
-### Junior Web Developer · Based in Berlin 🇩🇪
+### Junior Web Developer · Based in Berlin

 ---

 ## 🧠 About Me

 Hey there!
-I'm Maxim – a junior web developer passionate about building clean, intuitive web experiences.
+I'm a junior web developer passionate about building clean, intuitive web experiences.
 I love working with both frontend and backend technologies and enjoy learning something new every day.

 - 🧑‍💻 Currently working on: a Travel Bucket List app with React + Firebase
 - 🌱 Learning more about: TypeScript, Firebase security rules, and responsive design